Dale Weise: Philadelphia Flyers

 On July 1, 2016, Weise signed a four-year, $9.4 million contract with the Philadelphia Flyers.
 In his first season with the club, he recorded eight goals and 15 points in 64 games.
 On April 13, 2017, Weise underwent surgery for bone spurs in his elbow.

 Weise played in his 400th career NHL game on October 19, 2017, in a loss to the Nashville Predators.
 During the 2017–18 season, Weise was frequently a healthy scratch.
 He skated 46 games, scoring eight points.

 In the 2018–19 season, on January 27, 2019, despite contributing with 11 points in 42 games, the Flyers placed Weise on waivers and assigned him to their American Hockey League affiliate, the Lehigh Valley Phantoms.

 Return to Montreal Canadiens

-On February 9, 2019, Weise returned to the Canadiens' organization when he, along with Christian Folin were traded in exchange for David Schlemko and Byron Froese.
+On February 9, 2019, Weise returned to the Canadiens' organization when he and Christian Folin were traded in exchange for David Schlemko and Byron Froese.
 He was immediately assigned to the team's American League affiliate, the Laval Rocket.
 Two days later, on February 11, 2019, Weise was recalled to the Canadiens when a roster spot was made available after Kenny Agostino was claimed off waivers by the New Jersey Devils.

 On May 31, 2021, Weise signed with Swedish club IK Oskarshamn.